 3. You don’t pay disability lawyers anything if you don’t win SSD benefits

-A disability lawyer cannot charge clients for denied claims.
+A disability lawyer cannot charge clients whose claims do not result in benefits or back pay awards.
 So if you don’t win your case, you pay the lawyer $0 for helping you.
+But you should also know you’re nearly three times more likely to get SSD benefits if a lawyer files your paperwork.

 What Can Disability Lawyers Actually Do That SSD Claimants Can’t Do Themselves for Free?